Crystal Dangerfield: Early life

-She played USA Basketball, winning a gold medal in 2013 and 2015.
-Dangerfield was named Miss Basketball Tennessee in her junior and senior years.
-She was three times the Tennessee Gatorade Player of the Year.
-She was a finalist for the Naismith Prep Player of the Year Award and Gatorade national awards.
-She was The Tennessean girls basketball player of the year in three consecutive years.
+Dangerfield played USA Basketball, winning a gold medal in 2013 and 2015.
+She was named Miss Basketball Tennessee in her junior and senior years, was three times the Tennessee Gatorade Player of the Year, and was The Tennessean girls basketball player of the year in three consecutive years.
+Dangerfield was a finalist for the Naismith Prep Player of the Year Award and Gatorade national awards.
 In 2016, she was a McDonald's and Jordan Brand Classic All-American, and Morgan Wootten National Player of the Year.

 Among the women's class of 2016, ESPNW ranked Dangerfield as the best point guard and third overall of 100 women players (behind Lauren Cox and ahead of Sabrina Ionescu).

 College

 Dangerfield was recruited by the UConn Huskies, and she studied business and majored in communication.
 When Dangerfield arrived, the Huskies had won a record 11 total and 4 straight NCAA championships, but during the period she played for them they were to lose three and have one canceled due to COVID-19.

 Dangerfield had offseason hip surgeries in 2016 and 2019.
 In 2018, she said her quads had gotten too big and she was bothered by shin splints during 2017, her sophomore year.
 After surgery in 2019, she experienced back spasms and at one point her team had only eight healthy players.
 The Associated Press said in her senior year at UConn that she was "expected to be the team's leader."

-In March 2020, Dangerfield rose to 5th place all-time among Huskies women's basketball players in career assists.
-She is second in the UConn records books behind Sue Bird with 225 single-season assists.

 Following the 2019–20 season, Dangerfield was named an Honorable Mention All-American by the Associated Press.
 She was selected for the American Athletic Conference 2017 All-Freshman Team, 2018 All-Tournament Team, 2018 Third Team, 2019 All-Tournament Team, 2019 First Team, 2020 All-Tournament Team, and 2020 First Team; and the 2019 NCAA Regional All-Tournament Team.

+Dangerfield ranks 6th in assists and 9th in three pointers made all-time among UConn women's basketball players.
+Her favorite players are Kobe Bryant and Maya Moore.